OutSystems/docs-support/src/enterprise/infra-architecture/intro.md

 #### Integration with external databases

-To build your apps on top of existing data, OutSystems integrates natively with major database systems: SQL Server, SQL Azure, Oracle, MySQL, and DB2 iSeries.
+To build your apps on top of existing data, OutSystems integrates natively with major database systems: SQL Server, SQL Azure, Oracle, MySQL, PostgreSQL and DB2 iSeries.
 It also has a database integration SDK, so that organizations can integrate with a database of choice.
 Developers can combine local and external data sources without spending much time on complex integration projects.